 North London Waste Authority serves over two million people and processes hundreds of tonnes of recyclable materials every day.
 We can handle a small amount of contamination, but when there is too much it is not practical to separate out the rubbish and the recyclable materials lose their value.
 Contamination in just a few bins on an average street can derail the whole process, cause damage to equipment and mean perfectly good recyclable materials have to be binned instead.

 Even items widely thought of as recyclable can be problematic.
-Tissue paper, nappies and single use coffee cups should all be added to your general waste.
+Tissue paper, nappies and single use coffee cups should all be added to your general waste and not into your recycling bin.

 If you’re in doubt about whether something can be recycled, check out our A-Z.